 The student must send a letter to the Nursing Program Associate Dean indicating their intent to seek readmission to the program and to repeat a course by the designated date.
 Upon receipt of the letter, a slot in the course offered during the next academic year will be held for the student on a space available basis.
-The student will have one opportunity for re-admission into the Nursing Program.
+The student will have one opportunity for re-admission into the Nursing Program, returning at the beginning of the quarter in which they exited.
 Students who leave the program for longer than one year after exiting must restart the entire program.
 In the event that more than one student is seeking re-admittance during a quarter, students will be accepted in rank order using their most recent successfully completed Nursing course grade; therefore, admitting the students with highest course grade first.
 Students dismissed for unprofessional, unethical and/or unsafe behavior will be assessed and re admitted on a case-by-case basis and may or may not be allowed to re-enter the program.
 Permanent points given during the program will still apply when re-entering.